ZeroHungerAI/website/ZeroHunger.ai/content/en/_index.md

 ---
 title: "ZeroHunger.ai"

-description: "A non-profit software business."
+description: "A non-profit software business to accelerate your Impact!"
 menu:
   main:
     name: "Start a Product"